 - 7.9.
-MHRC will refund to CMHC any amounts of the CMHC Funding that MHRC has committed or disbursed in a manner that does not comply with this Agreement and any amounts paid that exceed the totals of Cost-Matched Funding (including as a result of non-compliance with subparagraph 7.8). - 7.10.
-MHRC will provide CMHC with written notice by letter of its intention to claim the maximum amount of CMHC Funding available for that Fiscal Year, by no later than the last business day of the third quarter of each Fiscal Year.
-Where some or all of the available CMHC Funding will not be claimed by MHRC by the end of the Fiscal Year, subparagraph 7.1 applies and CMHC and MHRC shall consult together, following which CMHC may reallocate any unused CMHC Funding to other provinces and territories.
+NBHC will refund to CMHC any amounts of the CMHC Funding that NBHC has committed or disbursed in a manner that does not comply with this Agreement and any amounts paid that exceed the totals of Cost-Matched Funding (including as a result of non-compliance with subparagraph 7.8). - 7.10.
+NBHC will provide CMHC annually with written notice, by no later than the last business day of the third quarter of each Fiscal Year, of its intention to claim the maximum amount of CMHC Funding available for that Fiscal Year.
+Where some or all of the available CMHC Funding will not be claimed by NBHC by the end of the Fiscal Year, subparagraph 7.1 applies and CMHC and NBHC shall consult together, following which CMHC may reallocate any unused CMHC Funding to other provinces and territories.